 Welcome to Electrician Mentor!
-The best place on the web for information about How To Become An Electrician and the Electrician Salary.
+The best place on the web for information about How To Become An Electrician and the learn about an Electricians Salary.
 We have all the resources you need to make your journey on becoming an electrician easier.

 I want to personally congratulate you on your decision to enter the electrical field.
 You are entering a field that is always in high demand for quality skilled men and women.

 # 1 Learn the Electrician Job Description

 The first step on your journey of learning How To Become An Electrician will be to understand what your new job description entails.
 It will vary depending on what type of work your employer asks you to perform.
 An example of this would be residential and commercial work.
 Each will have its own set of codes and specific tasks.
 It will be important to do work that brings you joy.
 You may decide that this career path could be something you do for the rest of your life, therefore, you need to make sure it’s something you really enjoy and could potentially develop a passion for.

 You need to be able to say YES to most of these questions: